Applications now being accepted for 2016 Will Eisner Graphic Novel Grants for Libraries

 Graphic Novels & Comics Member Initiative Group

-CHICAGO — The American Library Association (ALA) and the Will and Ann Eisner Family Foundation opened applications today for the Will Eisner Graphic Novel Grants for Libraries, which recognize libraries for their role in the growth of graphic literature.
+CHICAGO — The American Library Association (ALA) and the Will and Ann Eisner Family Foundation are now accepting applications for the 2016 Will Eisner Graphic Novel Grants for Libraries, which recognize libraries for their role in the growth of graphic literature.

-The Will Eisner Graphic Novel Grants for Libraries awards two grants – the Will Eisner Graphic Novel Innovation Grant will provide support to a library that would like to expand its existing graphic novel services and programs; the Will Eisner Graphic Novel Growth Grant will provide support to a library for the initiation of a graphic novel service or program.
-Each recipient will receive a $4,000 program grant plus a collection of Will Eisner’s work and biographies as well as the graphic novels nominated for the Will Eisner Comic Industry Awards at Comic-Con International.
-The grant award includes a travel stipend for a library representative to travel to the ALA Annual Conference to receive the grant from the Will and Ann Eisner Family Foundation.
+The Will Eisner Graphic Novel Grants for Libraries awards two grants: the Will Eisner Graphic Novel Growth Grant provides support to a library that would like to expand its existing graphic novel services and programs; the Will Eisner Graphic Novel Innovation Grant provides support to a library for the initiation of a graphic novel service or program.
+Each recipient will receive a $4,000 program and collection development grant plus a collection of Will Eisner’s works and biographies as well as the graphic novels nominated for the 2016 Will Eisner Comic Industry Awards at Comic-Con International.
+The grant award includes a travel stipend for a library representative to travel to the 2016 ALA Annual Conference in Orlando, Florida to receive recognition from the Will and Ann Eisner Family Foundation.

-This new grant opportunity debuted last year, receiving nearly 100 proposals and the winning libraries - Lewis & Clark Library, Helena, MT and Ypsilanti District Library – were announced at the 2014 ALA Annual Conference in Las Vegas.
+This new grant opportunity debuted in 2014, and in its second year the grants received nearly 150 proposals and the winning libraries — Yuma High School Library, Yuma, Arizona, and Bellmore Memorial Library, Bellmore, New York — were announced at the 2015 ALA Annual Conference in San Francisco.

-The grant is administered by ALA’s Gaming Round Table and the Graphic Novels & Comics Member Initiative Group.
+The grant is administered by ALA’s Gaming Round Table and the Graphic Novels & Comics in Libraries Member Initiative Group.

 The Will and Ann Eisner Family Foundation fosters innovation and creativity in graphic literature, sequential art, and comics.
 It encourages others to continue and build upon the legacy of Will Eisner who broke new ground in the development of visual narrative and the language of comics and was the creator of The Spirit, John Law, Lady Luck, Mr. Mystic, Uncle Sam, Blackhawk, Sheena and countless others.
 For more information about Will Eisner visit www.willeisner.com.